ASH-ART/Tiny-Dimply-Qazy/README.md

 * Other stuff like diodes (the cool ones)

 ## Todo
-- [ ] Confirm prototype works
+- [x] Confirm prototype works electronically
+- [ ] QoL improvements and case fit
-- [ ] Generic silk
+- [ ] Generic silk with revision number
 - [ ] Misc. cleanups
 - [ ] Use git submodule for parts lib

 ## Disclaimer

-This PCB hasn't been tested working yet.
+This PCB has been tested to work _electronically_, but requires further prototyping for fit and usability.
 The members of the PCB development team are not liable if you end up with a non-functional pcb.
 Order at your own risk.
 Support will not be provided but pull requests will be reviewed and possibly accepted.

 ## License